My recipes → Your inbox. Sign up today!

 DIY dog treats shaped into rounds

-Shape dog treats into small rounds a create a criss-cross over the top using a fork.
+Shape the dog treats into small rounds and create a criss-cross pattern on top with a fork.

 DIY dog treats freshly baked on a baking sheet